Trapper Grill at Signal Mountain Lodge: Dining With a View in Grand Teton National Park

 Other Things To Know

-• Sunsets can be wonderful here!
-And, as much as I love the umbrellas, do know that for a short period of time before the sun goes behind the mountain, the sun will be in your eyes, circumventing beloved umbrella.
+- Sunsets can be wonderful here!
+And, as much as I love the umbrellas, I do know that for a short period of time before the sun goes behind the mountain, the sun will be in your eyes, circumventing the beloved umbrella.
 Fight back with sunglasses and hats.

-• While at Signal Mountain Lodge, check out the Needles Gift Store – it is the best in GTNP and features items from regional artists.
-This shop has a different selection of items you won’t find in the rest of GTNP.
+- While at Signal Mountain Lodge, check out the Needles Gift Store it features items from regional artists.

 Keep Your Eye Peeled for a Moose!